 We recommend a notebook for lyrics, a notebook for writing other thoughts (it can be the same notebook if you want), your lucky pen, and a simple recording device for ideas such as a cell phone, iPad or laptop.

 Will Dar actually hear my song?
 Will we see her individually or as a group?

 Dar will definitely hear your song!
 She will have a private one-on-one song consultation with each retreater during the week in which they can share their material.
-You will eat meals with Dar, she will lead daily morning inspiration, she will offer a workshop and lead the evening song circle with the entire group.
+Dar will lead daily morning inspiration prompts etc., she will offer a deconstruction of one of her songs every day, and she will lead the evening song circle with the entire group.
 So yes – you will see her and she will hear you!
 In fact, she probably will have your name memorized by the first day!
-(One of her super powers, but don't hold us to it!)

 Should I expect (am I expected) to write a song by the end of the retreat?